atsushieno/aap-core/docs/HACKING.md

   -  `desktop` (general Unix-y desktop specific parts; POSIX-IPC maybe)
 -  `java`
   -  `androidaudioplugin` plugin framework and service implementation
-  -  `androidaudioplugin-ui-androidx` plugin UI implementation helper (not mandatory), based on traditional android.widget.
+  -  `androidaudioplugin-ui-traditional` plugin UI implementation helper (not mandatory), based on traditional android.widget.
   -  `samples`
     -  `aaphostsample` - sample host app - follows the same AGP-modules structure
     -  `aapbarebonepluginsample` - sample plugin project, which can be used as a template.
 Audio processing part is no-op.